Can you afford to risk a chemical spill?

 Sometimes we talk to organisations which are trying to control their costs and wondering whether spill prevention and control solutions are something they need to be budgeting for.
 They will argue that the risk of a spill is minimal or that they will act if it happens, expecting the costs to be a manageable one-off hit on their bottom line.
 They don’t realise that the costs of a spill can very quickly escalate and that fines can run into millions.

 Firstly, there’s the direct cost of the clean-up, including all the consumables and repairing the damage.
 Depending on the scale, or the materials involved, you may need specialist help.
 You could end up facing bills from contractors, the Environment Agency, the Fire Service or the Health and Safety Executive.

-Insurance claims could cover some of the costs, but imagine the effect on your premiums or ability to get cover if you were deemed to have been negligent.
+Insurance claims could cover some of the costs, but the effect on your premiums or ability to get cover could be harmed, if you were deemed to have been negligent.
 The strongest penalties are handed out by the courts when a business is judged to have been in a position to avoid a spill.
 Thames Water faced fines of £20m relating to six river pollution incidents which were avoidable.

 Chemical spills cause more damage than finesDamage caused is so much more than a monetary value.
 The cost to wildlife and the environment can be devastating.

 In 2014, a company was fined £160k plus costs for pollution.
 Thousands of fish were killed as a result of ammonia-contaminated water leaking into a surface water drain and on into a local brook.